isovector/certainty-by-construction/src/book/Chapter8-Isomorphisms.lagda.md

 ## Isomorphisms

-The argument presented above---that two types are equivalent if we can transform between them without losing any information---is completely general, and goes by the name *isomorphism.* We can bundle the whole proof argument together into a record---although in doing so, we will generalize from propositional equality to using setoids.
+The argument presented above---that two types are equivalent if we can transform between them without losing any information---is completely general, and is what we have been alluding to all this time by the name *isomorphism.*

+We can bundle the whole proof argument together into a record---although in doing so, we will generalize from propositional equality to using setoids.
 The setoids add some cruft, but their added generality will quickly come in handy.
 First, we can define the type itself, as a relation between two setoids:

 ```agda
 private variable